fenos/Notifynder/README.md

 return array(

-        // italian language

-        'it' => array(
+        'it' => array( // italian language

             // name category
             'comment' => 'ho postato un commento' // translation

         ),

-        'fr' => array (
+        'fr' => array ( // french language

             'comment' => 'J'ai posté un commentaire'
         )
 );

 ~~~

-And now for retrieve that translations when you get the results from the methods `getAll` - `getNotRead` you can easilly translate them like so:
+And now for retrieve the notifications translated, you use as normal the methods `getAll` - `getNotRead` but you easilly chain the method translate with the language as first parameter:

 ~~~